renitaraphy1/RenitaRaphy/README.md

 -	     Ensure delivery excellence by assisting the team to resolve issues proactively, and thereby maintain high Customer satisfaction (CSAT) score.
 -	     Adhered to SLA’s, focused on providing quick, timely and permanent solutions.
 -	    Assisted colleagues in my shift with resolving the technical issues and did ‘heat checks’ to get the feedback of customers.
--	    Managed the shift assigned to me and ensured there were no escalations
+-	    Managed the shift assigned to me and ensured there were no escalations.
 -	    Worked on NetWorker module for Microsoft(NMM), NetWorker data management protocol(NDMP), NetWorker module for databases and applications(NMDA) and vProxies.
 -	    Created KB articles when encountered with new issues.